 - Plants for your bees

 There will also be a chance to ask questions and discuss how we can all help our pollinators, irrespective of whether we want to keep bees or not.
-Refreshments and an information handout are provided (notes emailed to you the day before the class).
+Tea, coffee, fresh herb tea and homemade cake are provided, and an information handout of the notes will be emailed to you before the class.

 Please note that we don’t open up a hive on this occasion (you will learn why on the course!) so there is no need for equipment but we visit the hives and I will point out different behaviours and show you what to look for as we watch the bees.
 Do bring your bee suit if you have one, and I have veils for you to borrow.